Brand development that increases sales velocity, guaranteed.

 Health Claims

-It’s common to see many supplements and health-supportive products advocate their immunity-boosting properties.
+It’s common to see many supplement packs and health-supportive products advocate their immunity-boosting properties.
 Still, regulators at the U.S. Food and Drug Administration (FDA) have become better at clamping down on nutritional claims that aren’t supported by evidence.
 Generally speaking, manufacturers need to tread lightly when advertising a product’s health-boosting features and should take care not to spread claims that fall closer to the “marketing lingo” side of things.

 Layout and Copy